 For a correct representation of the hexagonal pitched electrodes as well as their relative rotation, a full three-dimensional geometry is chosen instead of the more common 2D approximation.
 Figure\,\ref{fig:e_field_3d_model} shows the 3D geometry as implemented in COMSOL.
 The blue color scale displays the value of the potential at each metallic surface.
 The colored plane represents the intensity of the field in the target region.
 The complete field map, also outside the TPC, is shown in figure\,\ref{fig:field_map_pitches}.

 In order to calculate the field in the TPC for any given combination of electrode and PMT voltages, the superposition principle can be used.
-First, the field distribution stemming from each individual electrical component is simulated with a potential value of one volt.
+First, the field distribution stemming from each individual electrical component is simulated with a potential value of one volt with all other components set to ground potential.
 These results are then exported from COMSOL on a grid of 100\,x\,100\,x\,100 points, evenly spaced in $(z,r^2,\varphi)$ throughout the active volume.
 Afterwards, the overall field can be computed efficiently by summation of the individual fields, scaled to the desired voltage of each respective component.
-This avoids the computationally expensive re-computation of the full solution for each voltage combination, allowing for an iterative optimization of the field homogeneity with respect to the voltages applied to the electrodes.
+This approximation has been validated against the result of a direct field computation, and it is accurate on the \textit{per mille} level for the majority of the active volume.
+The superposition method avoids the computationally expensive re-computation of the full solution for each voltage combination, allowing for an iterative optimization of the field homogeneity with respect to the voltages applied to the electrodes.
 Residual field inhomogeneities are quantified using the central 68\% inter-percentile range of the field magnitude from all points of the grid.